All Episodes

 If we're still dependent on countries that hate our guts for oil and energy, the lifeblood of our economy, I blame them too.

-Because they, for whatever reason, you know, oh Trump's words offend them so deeply.
+Because they, for whatever reason, you know, Trump's words offend them so deeply.

-But Sean, it is a shame to see the establishment wing, the entrenched wing of the Republican Party uh holding out in the case.
+But Sean, it is a shame to see the establishment wing, the entrenched wing of the Republican Party, holding out.

-So then why are you giving why are you giving these presidential candidates in particular that made that promise a pass?
+So then why are you giving these presidential candidates in particular that made that promise a pass?

 I'm not giving them a pass.

-Well, and if I give if he gave you the reasons, I'd have to go down through the list of the transgressions that took place during the primary.
+Well, if he gave me the reasons, I'd have to go down through the list of the transgressions that took place during the primary.

 That's why, Sean.

-Well I I don't want to relive it either but you know what?
+Well, I don't want to relive it either, but you know what?

-I expect him to do what they should have done.
+I expect them to do what they should have done.

 Okay.

-Well let's leave the door open to them then the damage is done though Congressman now that they've already let it be known they really don't like them.
+Now that they've already let it be known, they really don't like them.

 So now they're just doing it for what?